redbus-labs/ananta/README.md

 running beneath the software.
 This will allow the users of this Key-Value Store efficiently and effectively use it to their benefit.

-Try to utilize maxmimum benifits from Erlang/OTP and Mnesia.
+Try to utilize maxmimum benifits from Erlang/OTP.

 ## Vision